 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

-At Bishopstone we have received £8000 + £5 per child (yr1-6) this year - £8185 in total.
+At Bishopstone we have received £16,490 in total.
 We have used this money towards the appointment of a PE specialist coach who works part time within the school.
 This means we now have:

 - Weekly specialist sports teaching for Reception to Year 6.

-- Two additional after school clubs with a professional coach.
+- Additional after school clubs with a professional coach.